rpgarner/u2_lab_react_LOTR/README.md

 ## Overview
 Let's build something small to reinforce what you've learned so far.
 We're going to practice creating components and passing information into them through props.
-We'll be building a simple website that displays titles, movie posters, and runtime for the original Lord of the Rings Trilogy movies.
+We'll be building a simple website that displays titles, movie posters, and runtime for the original Lord of the Rings Trilogy.

 ## Objectives
 - Pass data through React props into child components
 - Create a reusable component to display data from props

 ## What You'll Be Building